 P.O. box.
-Enter your box number only if your post office does not deliver mail to your street address.
+Enter your box number only if your post office doesn't deliver mail to your street address.

 Foreign address.
-Enter the information in the following order: City, province or state, and country.
+Enter the information in the following order: city, province or state, and country.
 Follow the country's practice for entering the postal code.
-Do not abbreviate the country name.
+Don't abbreviate the country name.